-Fitchburg-Service Quality-On March 1, 2015, Fitchburg submitted its 2014 Service Quality Reports for both its gas and electric divisions.
-Fitchburg reported that it met or exceeded its benchmarks for service quality performance in all metrics for its gas division except for the metric related to consumer complaints.
-As a result of penalty offsets earned, no net penalty was assessed.
-The electric division met or exceeded all metric benchmarks.
-On July 7, 2015, the MDPU approved Fitchburg's 2013 gas division Service Quality Report as filed.
-On October 21, 2015, the MDPU approved Fitchburg's 2012 electric division Service Quality Report as filed.
-On November 25, 2015, the MDPU approved Fitchburg's 2014 gas division Service Quality Report as filed.
-Fitchburg's 2013 and 2014 electric division Service Quality Reports remain pending.
+Fitchburg-Service Quality-On March 1, 2016, Fitchburg submitted its 2015 Service Quality Reports for both its gas and electric divisions.
+Fitchburg reported that it met or exceeded its benchmarks for service quality performance in all metrics for both its gas and electric divisions.
+Fitchburg's annual gas and electric divisions' Service Quality Reports for the periods up through 2014 have all been approved by the MDPU.
+On September 30, 2016 the MDPU approved Fitchburg's 2015 electric division Service Quality Report as filed, and on November 22, 2016 the MDPU approved Fitchburg's 2015 gas division Service Quality Report.